 By taking the opportunity to learn and implement these techniques, you can put yourself ahead of your competitors.

-In the example to the right you can see several listings for a review on a GoMotion Belt Light.
+In the search engine results example below you can see several listings for a review on a GoMotion Belt Light.

-You will notice that 2 of the listings have stars in the listing, that is due to the implementation of Schema in the code.
+You will notice that 2 of the listings have stars in the listing, that is due to the implementation of Review Schema Markup in the code of that page.

 <article><h1><a href=””>GoMotion LiteBelt 100 Review: Useful belt for jogging you…</a></h1><div class=”author”>Review by Jen deHaan</p><div class=”entry-meta”>April 20, 2015</div><div class=”entry”><img src=””>content goes here to talk about the product</div></article>

 But then we add in our Product Review Schema and we have something like this:

 <div itemscope itemtype=”http://schema.org/Review”>